 13. NEF acknowledges the execution of the subscription to UTM.

-14. Core network periodically monitors the UAV flight status e.g. generating UAV position information, UAV flight mode, UAV planned trajectory, UAV height, UAV RRC status with UAVC etc as requested by the UTM.
+14. Core network periodically monitors the UAV flight status e.g. UAV position, historical trajectory or subscribed monitoring events (e.g. Loss of Connectivity, UE reachability)as requested by the UTM.

-Editor's note: It is FFS whether there is a requirement for such functionality and whether aspects such as UAV RRC status monitoring are relevant, whether the CN monitors the UAV planned trajectory or is even aware of it, and how it relates to the UTM level flight plan.

-15. UCF invokes the Nnef_EventExposure_Notify to NEF to transfer the UAV flight status report, this report includes the information requested by the UTM.
+15. UCF invokes the Nnef_EventExposure_Notify to NEF to transfer the UAV flight report, this report includes the information requested by the UTM.

-16. NEF forwards the UAV flight status report to UTM.
+16. NEF forwards the UAV flight report to UTM.

-17. After receiving the UAV flight status information provided by core network, UTM shall evaluate the UAV flight behaviour based on the local policy or criteria, if detecting any UAV abnormal behaviour, UTM may, for example, take over the UAV control immediately by C2 communication with UAV.
+17. After receiving the UAV flight report provided by core network, UTM shall evaluate the UAV flight behaviour based on the local policy or criteria, if detecting any UAV abnormal behaviour, UTM may, for example, take over the UAV control immediately by C2 communication with UAV.

-NOTE 2: Step 17 is outside the scope of 3GPP.
+NOTE 3: Step 17 is outside the scope of 3GPP.